 13. Avoid Alcohol and Drugs

-Avoid consuming alcohol and drugs before or during your visit to the water park.
-These substances can impair your judgment, coordination, and reaction time, increasing the risk of accidents and injuries.
+Avoid consuming alcohol and drugs before and during your visit to the water park.
+These substances impair your judgment, coordination, and reaction time, increasing the risk of water park accidents and injuries.

 14. Be Extra Careful in the Wave Pool

 Wave pools can be fun but also potentially dangerous if not approached with caution.
 Stay near the shallow end if you’re not a strong swimmer, and always keep an eye on children.
-The waves can be strong, and it’s easy to get overwhelmed.
-Follow lifeguard instructions and avoid diving or roughhousing.
+Waves can be powerful, so follow lifeguard instructions and avoid diving or roughhousing.

 Injured at a Water Park?
 Contact Paul Powell

-By following these water park safety tips, you can minimize your risk of accidents and injuries while still having a fun and memorable experience.
+By following these water park safety tips, you can minimize your risk of accidents and injuries while still enjoying a fun and memorable experience.
 Remember, safety should always be a top priority when enjoying water activities.
-If you or a loved one are injured due to someone else’s negligence, The Paul Powell Law Firm can help.
+If you or a loved one are injured due to someone else’s negligence at a water park, The Paul Powell Law Firm can help.

 The Paul Powell Law Firm: More Lawyer.
 Less Fee.
-In fact, over 75 of our cases resulted in settlements or jury verdicts of at least $1 million.
+Over 75 of our cases resulted in settlements or jury verdicts of at least $1 million.

 Call (702) 728-5500, or contact us online now to get started.